Amman hosts trilateral summit Sunday with Cyprus, Greece

 By JT - Apr 12,2019 - Last updated at Apr 12,2019

-AMMAN — The Kingdom on Sunday is scheduled to host a Jordanian-Cypriot-Greek summit between His Majesty King Abdullah, Cypriot President Nicos Anastasiades and Greek President Prokopis Pavlopoulos.
+AMMAN — The Kingdom on Sunday is scheduled to host a Jordanian-Cypriot-Greek summit between His Majesty King Abdullah, Cypriot President Nicos Anastasiades and Greek Prime Minister Alexis Tsipras.

 The summit, in its second iteration, will focus on means to expand cooperation between the Kingdom, Cyprus and Greece in various fields, mainly economy and investment, and building on the outcomes of the first summit that Cyprus hosted in January 2018, the Jordan News Agency, Petra, reported.